 |Media Cost||None||Noce||Very High|

-The duplex strainers protect the downstream centrifuge from damage due to large solid contaminants such as rocks, debris, twigs, rags, bones, etc. We recommend specially designed strainers for a quick change and long-term durability of the equipment.
+The duplex strainers protect the downstream centrifuge from damage from large solid contaminants such as rocks, debris, twigs, rags, bones, etc. We recommend specially designed strainers for quick change and long-term durability of the equipment.

 The centrifuge is the heart of the system where the separation takes place.
 A previous section describes the purpose of this device and its operation.

 The ‘self-cleaning’ WVO centrifuge ejects the sludge through the bottom of the centrifuge frame.
 Therefore, a sludge receptacle is placed under the centrifuge to collect the separated sludge.

 Our system integrates this sludge tank into the centrifuge base skid as an option.
 This design feature allows the centrifuge package to be mobile and is not fixed to a location.